NasuPanda/mnemos-web/docs/README.md

 **Architecture**: Single JSON file storage
 - All application data stored in one JSON file
-- Local filesystem for image storage
+- Local filesystem for image storage with UUID-based filenames
 - Simple backup and portability
 - No database setup required